Set up group life insurance without the benefits admin

 Group life insurance pays a tax-free lump sum to your people’s families if the worst happens, and they value that kind of financial security.
-But chasing brokers, reconciling membership data, and fielding employee queries isn't how modern HR teams want to spend their time.
+But chasing brokers, reconciling data, and fielding employee queries isn't how modern HR teams want to spend their time.
+As a regulated broker and platform, Kota handles everything from procurement through to renewals, all in one place.

 Powering benefits for 65,000+ employees